Simchat Beit HaShoeivah: Origin

 It was related of Rabban Shimon ben Gamliel that when he was rejoicing with the joy of the Water-Drawing he would take eight burning torches in one hand and toss them upwards; he tossed one and caught one, and never did one touch the other.

+Modern celebrations

-Nowadays, this event is recalled via a Simchat Beit HaShoeivah gathering of music, dance, and refreshments.
+Nowadays, the historical celebrations are recalled via a Simchat Beit HaShoeivah gathering of music, dance, and refreshments.
 This event takes place in a central location such as a synagogue, yeshiva, or place of study.
 Refreshments are served in the adjoining sukkah.
 Live bands often accompany the dancers.
 The festivities usually begin late in the evening, and can last long into the night.

-Jerusalem
+The modern practice of Simchat Beit HaShoeivah appears to have been formally instituted by Rabbi Hayyim ben Jacob Abulafia in İzmir in 1726, as a remembrance of Temple practice ('zecher lamikdash), after having been a voluntary initiative for some time beforehand.
+Apparently the custom spread to the Land of Israel when Abulafia moved there in 1740.
+From there the custom was spread by visitors to Israel, and by 1782 it had reached Lithuania.
+Nowadays it is commonly practiced among diverse communities - Ashkenazi, Sephardi, Hassidic, Misnagdim, and more.

 In Jerusalem, there is a Simchas Beis HaShoevah at many Hasidic main synagogues on most nights of Sukkos.
 Particularly the eastern part of Meah Shearim is very busy, with large festivals being held at Karlin, Toldos Aharon, Toldos Avrohom Yitzchok and Breslov.
 The largest of these is the one at Toldos Aharon.
 Other places where festivities are held are the main synagogues of Dushinsky and Belz, as well as tens of smaller places around the city.